 Second, there are stranded costs that stay with a school district even after a student leaves for a charter school.
-Imagine a school district elementary school with 50 children in its 3rd grade class at the start of the 2020-21 school year.
-In the elementary school, those students are divided into two classrooms of 25.
-If five of those students leave the elementary school for a charter school, those students are taking with them as much as $21,000 each (depending on the school district’s tuition rate and assuming none of them are special education students).
+Imagine a school district elementary school with 50 children in its 3rd grade class at the start of the school year.
+Those students are divided into two classrooms of 25 each.
+If five of those students leave the elementary school for a charter school, those students are taking with them as much as $23,000 each (depending on the school district’s tuition rate and assuming none of them are special education students).
 Where would the school district be able to reduce costs?
 They can’t.
 The district would not be able to reduce its teaching staff, building space, maintenance or utility bills.
 Transportation routes to their buildings would remain unchanged, so the number of drivers, buses and fuel costs remain the same.
 And, the district would have to maintain enough books and educational supplies for those students in case they decide to return to the district school.

 Third, increased transportation costs.
 School districts are required to provide transportation services to charter school students even when the charter school is located up to 10 miles outside of a district’s geographic boundaries and on days when the district schools are not in session.